 This comfortable mounting design gives you the benefits, so you can change the height to match the viewing distance.
 When you don’t want to wall mount your TV, this might be a reasonable option.

 You don’t get the shelving to install your AV equipment, of course-but with your current TV cabinet or stand you now have this resolved.
-You also lack the benefit of free up the top shelf to put a speaker or Blu-ray player in the middle.
+You also lack the benefit of freeing up the top shelf to put a speaker or Blu-ray player in the middle.

 Advantages and Disadvantages of TV Stands with Mounts